George Martin (rugby union)

-George Frederick Martin (born 18 June 2001) is an English professional rugby union player who plays for Leicester Tigers in Premiership Rugby.
-His preferred position is lock, but he also plays back row.
-He was a Premiership Rugby champion in 2022.
+George Frederick Martin (born 18 June 2001) is an English professional rugby union player who plays as a lock for Premiership Rugby club Leicester Tigers and the England national team.

 Early life

-Martin attended Rawlins Academy in Quorn, Leicestershire where he was selected for England's under-16 rugby union team.
+Martin was born in Nottingham, and grew up mostly in Loughborough.
+His father worked as an accountant.
+He attended Rawlins Academy in Quorn, Leicestershire where he was selected for England's under-16 rugby union team.
 He then attended Brooksby Melton College where he was selected for England's under-18 side.
 He scored a try against France under-18 during their 2018 summer tour of South Africa and in April 2019 captained at the under-18 Six Nations Festival.
 Martin was part of Leicester Tigers two successive under 18 league titles.

-Career
+Club career

 In July 2019 Martin signed his first professional contract for Leicester Tigers.
 On 21 September 2019 Martin made his first team debut for Leicester in a Premiership Rugby Cup fixture against Worcester Warriors.
+He spent a period of time during the 2019–20 season on loan at Leicester Lions, playing 4 times.
 On 7 July 2020 he signed a new contract with Leicester.